HeikoBecker/Lassie/README.md

 # Lassie

 The Case Studies for the IJCAR 2020 paper can be found in the folder `examples`.
-Please follow the below setup guide if you intend to run them on your machine.
+Please make sure to install the dependencies and setup guide below if you intend to run them on your machine.

 ## Dependencies